Grant Opportunities

 Twice is Nice Fund

-The Twice is Nice Fund at the Charlottesville Area Community Foundation returns in 2022 and will be seeking innovative proposals from local nonprofit agencies who provide services to seniors in need.
+The Twice is Nice Fund at the Charlottesville Area Community Foundation seeks innovative proposals from local nonprofit agencies who provide services to local seniors in need.

 Eligibility: Applicants must be a 501(c)(3) nonprofit organization, school, or fiscally-sponsored organization working to benefit the the community in the City of Charlottesville and the Counties of Albemarle, Fluvanna, Greene, Louisa, and Nelson.
 Organizations may submit one application per grant cycle, unless the organization is serving as a fiscal agent for another organization.

-Online applications will open on July 1, 2022.
-A preview of the application questions is available here: 2022 Application Preview
+Application Window: Applications will open on July 1 and close at 11:59PM on August 12th.
+Decisions are anticipated by mid-December.
+A preview of the application questions is available here: 2025 Application Preview

 Award Size: Requests that align with TIN’s stated emphasis (see guidelines) and do not exceed $15,000 are encouraged.
 There is no minimum request and partial funding is a possibility.

-Reporting: All grant partners will be asked to complete a written (online) report at the conclusion of the grant cycle (Autumn 2023) or the completion of the funded project, whichever comes first.
+Reporting: All grant partners will be asked to complete a written report at the conclusion of the grant cycle or the completion of the funded project, whichever comes first.
+This will be submitted directly to the Twice is Nice Committee upon request from Committee members.

-For questions about this funding opportunity, please contact Chaquita Venable, Donor Relations Manager.
+For questions about this funding opportunity, please contact grants@cacfonline.org.